youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 ## Checkpoints (Evaluator)

-Every task folder may have a `checkpoints.md` that documents the checkpoint rubrics.
+Every task folder should have a `checkpoints.md` that documents the checkpoint rubrics.
-This is optional, but strongly recommended.

 Every task folder must have an `evaluator.py` that can be run to grade the examinee's work.
 It must take exactly one CLI argument that is a path to the